RBS bonuses at risk as UK intervenes on Libor fines

-The part-nationalised bank, which is expected to face fines of between 400 million and 500 million pounds ($787 million), is under pressure from Britain's Finance Minister George Osborne to ensure that taxpayers do not suffer as a result.
+The part-nationalised bank, which is expected to face fines of between 400 million and 500 million pounds, is under pressure from Britain's Finance Minister George Osborne to ensure that taxpayers do not suffer as a result.

 RBS is expected to be fined up to 100 million pounds by Britain's financial regulator with the rest being paid to U.S. authorities, sources have said.
 Britain's finance ministry wants the U.S. fines to be paid out of money that would otherwise have gone on bonuses.